 Autistic people can experience both hypersensitivity (over-responsiveness) and hyposensitivity (under-responsiveness) to a wide range of stimuli.
 Most people have a combination of both.

-Many autistic people experience hypersensitivity to bright lights or certain light wavelengths (e.g., fluorescent lights).
+Many autistic people experience hypersensitivity to bright lights or certain light wavelengths (e.g., LED or fluorescent lights).
 Certain sounds, smells, textures and tastes can also be overwhelming.
 This can result in sensory avoidance – trying to get away from stimuli that most people can easily tune out.
 Sensory avoidance can look like pulling away from physical touch, covering the ears to avoid loud or unpredictable sounds, or avoiding certain kinds of clothing.

 Hyposensitivity is also common.
 This can look like a constant need for movement; difficulty recognizing sensations like hunger, illness or pain; or attraction to loud noises, bright lights and vibrant colors.
 People who are hyposensitive may engage in sensory seeking to get more sensory input from the environment.
 For example, people with autism may stimulate their senses by making loud noises, touching people or objects, or rocking back and forth.

 Having unique sensitivities to certain types of sensory input can create challenges in everyday situations like school, work or community settings.
 For someone who is hypersensitive, it can take a lot of effort to spend all day under LED or fluorescent lights, navigate a crowded space or process conversations in rooms with background noise.
 This can be incredibly physically and emotionally draining and can leave the person feeling too exhausted to do other important tasks.